goldcupco/billingcircuits/README.md

 4.Postgres would be an ideal low cost solution for the backend calculation.

-5.This program could then be simply be reduced to a REST API to engineer a solution that can be more easily maintained and upgraded moving forward.
+5.This program could then be simply be reduced to a REST API combined with a Psql functions and procedures  to engineer a solution that can be more easily maintained and upgraded for higher volumes of data moving forward.

  Requirement : see the pdf document